huwb/jitternator/README.md

 ![UpdateAnalysisVelPosGood](https://raw.githubusercontent.com/huwb/jitternator/master/img/update_analysis_velpos_good.png)

-This final fix is counterintuitive and surprised me, and *really* easy to accidentally get wrong without consistency checking.
+This final fix is unintuitive and surprised me, and is *really* easy to accidentally get wrong in practice.

-A more involved example of an issue being caught and made explicit is a physics object which reads the player input and a keyframe animated value each physics substep.
-Both of these values are only updated once at the start of the frame, not for each physics substep, and therefore the timestamps won't match and the code will fail, unless it is explicitly told to ignore the timestamp.
-Which may be ok - using only the start frame user input values would be considered normal, but still better to be explicit about it IMO.
-On the other hand, the animated value having the wrong time might be more serious.
-One of the trickier jitter issues I've looked at in the past was using PD control to make a rigidbody follow an animated transform.
-An interpolator was necessary to give target transforms at the correct times for each physics substep.

 Implementing this into a C++ engine would be super-invasive and does not feel practical, at least in its current form.
 It might be an easier fit to other languages though.

 Such validation could probably be built into the compiler and could be an interesting direction for future work.

 ## Misc Notes

 * If you have known update dependencies between scripts **do** explicitly set the update order, and put comments next to each update function recording the dependency, as future you or someone else may move the update code elsewhere later on.
 Even better document the update flow, something as simple as an indented list works well IMO (see [example](https://github.com/huwb/crest-oceanrender/blob/master/README.md#update-order)).
-* Rigidbodies should be controlled using forces (you can prescribe a target position and velocity using PD control which essentially a damped spring) not directly using their transform component, unless the rigidbody is set to be kinematic.
-I've seen jitter from a dynamic rigidbody being placed manually inside static collision or other rigidbodies.
+* Rigidbodies should be controlled using forces (you can prescribe a target position and velocity using PD control which essentially a damped spring) instead of placing them directly using their transform component, unless the rigidbody is set to be kinematic.
+I've seen jitter from a dynamic rigidbody being placed manually each frame in a position that intersects static collision or other rigidbodies.
+Dumping out collision pairs from the physics engine can help to identify this.
 * As detailed above, anything on fixed update/physics update will jitter if its position is not interpolated at the end.
 Some engines will update the physics past the camera shutter time, so that the state at the shutter time can be interpolated and used for rendering.
 Unity rigidbodies are updated to within one fixed timestep of the target time, then:
   * If the *interpolation* property is set to *Extrapolate*, the rigidbody state is extrapolated to *shutter time* for rendering.
 Such linear extrapolation may be wrong under high accelerations and which may produce jitter (I have not encountered this though).
   * If the property is set to *Interpolate*, the render state will then be interpolated to *shutter time* - *fixed delta time*.
 This produces a jitter-free result because the render state is at a *constant* offset back in time.
 The side effect though is that it will render slightly behind its actual end frame state, due to the offset.
+* There is a nice article about physics-related jitter by Gaffer On Games: https://gafferongames.com/post/fix_your_timestep/ .
+Note that this implements the equivalent of the Unity Interpolate mode described in the previous note, and therefore interpolates the physics to *target time* minus *fixed dt*.